Accessible Widget

 1. Protecting Social Assistance

 One of our goals is to have enough money to live.
-Many Albertans struggle to live a life above the poverty line.
-In December 2019, about 70,000 Albertans receive Assured Income for the Severely Handicapped (AISH).
-To learn more about AISH, please visit the Alberta Government's "Your Guide to AISH"
+Many Albertans struggle to live above the poverty line.
+We are pleased the Alberta government has indexed the benefit known as Assure Income for the Severely Handicapped (AISH).
+The most recent increase was announced in December 2023 to be $1863 monthly—link to media announcement

-2. Basic Income +
+3. Basic Income +

 We have been exploring basic income + now that the federal government announced in the recent throne speech to look at basic income for people with disabilities.